+Course Content Implementation of theoretical knowledge in a practical context

+that was gained in the previous courses.

+Teaching Style P Internship

+Prerequisites None

+Performance Assessment Confirmation of active participation and written report

+(ungraded): short report

+Workload For 5 CP: Six weeks fulltime

+internship

+or

+For 10 CP: Twelfe weeks

+fulltime internship

+Credit Points 5 to 10 CP depending on the length of the individual internship

+Scope of Time The length of the mandatory internship (one time six or twelfe

+weeks; or two times six weeks) is chosen by the student

+Semester Offered No specification

+Target Group Global Change Ecology

+5 T Master Thesis

+Learning Objectives

-Course Content Implementation of theoretical knowledge in a practical context that was gained in the previous courses.
-Teaching Style P Internship Prerequisites None Performance Assessment Confirmation of active participation and written report (ungraded): short report Workload Active Participation: 150 to 300 hours Total: 150 to 300 hours Credit Points 5 to 10 CP depending on the length of the individual internship Scope of Time The length of time can be organised in a flexible manner Semester Offered No specification Target Group Global Change Ecology Reference to Other Modules Depends on individual student 5 T Master Thesis Learning Objectives The Master Thesis provides the opportunity for students to demonstrate their ability to do independent research in their selected field of specialised interest.
-Using the qualifications they have gained, students should implement this knowledge in a practical manner by working on a topic of their own choice.
+The Master Thesis provides the opportunity for students to demonstrate their ability to do independent research in their selected field of specialised interest.
+Using the qualifications

+they have gained, students should implement this knowledge in a practical manner by working on a topic of their own choice.

 The aim is for students to apply the theories and methods they have acquired through their course of studies.

 The Master Thesis centers on a specific direction in method and discipline while at the same time showing a clearly recognizable relationship to the programme of study.
 This can take place through discussion of the issues (e.g. ecological consequences of climate change), of observation of shared criterion (global or at least, large-scale), of the object (ecological zones).

-Course Content Identification of a research question and discussion of a hypothesis, selection and application of a wide range of methods that have been taught, implementation and evaluation of literature research, data collection and evaluation, writing a scientific paper.
+Course Content Identification of a research question and discussion of a

+hypothesis, selection and application of a wide range of methods that have been taught, implementation and evaluation of literature research, data collection and evaluation, writing a

+scientific paper.